netdata/netdata/ml/README.md

 ![anomaly_detection_menu](https://user-images.githubusercontent.com/2178292/144255721-4568aabf-39c7-4855-bf1c-31b1d60e28e6.png)

-In terms of anomaly detection the most interesting charts would be the `anomaly_detection.dimensions` and `anomaly_detection.anomaly_rate` ones which hold the `anomalous` and `anomaly_rate` dimensions that show the overall number of dimensions considered anomalous at any time and the corresponding anomaly rate.
+In terms of anomaly detection, the most interesting charts would be the `anomaly_detection.dimensions` and `anomaly_detection.anomaly_rate` ones which hold the `anomalous` and `anomaly_rate` dimensions that show the overall number of dimensions considered anomalous at any time and the corresponding anomaly rate.

 - `anomaly_detection.dimensions`: Total count of dimensions considered anomalous or normal.
 - `anomaly_detection.dimensions`: Percentage of anomalous dimensions.